ToxicFrog/doom-mods/README.md

 Add `Laevis-<version>.pk3` to your load order.
 It doesn't matter where.

-The first time you play, check your keybindings for "Laevis - Display Info" and, if you're using Legendoom, "Laevis - Cycle Legendoom Power" to make sure they're acceptable.
+The first time you play, check your keybindings for "Laevis - Display Info" and, if you're using Legendoom, "Laevis - Cycle Legendoom Weapon Effect" to make sure they're acceptable.
 You may also want to check the balance settings under "Options - Laevis Mod Options".

 That's all -- if equipping a weapon and then pressing the "display info" key (default I) in game brings up the Laevis status screen, you should be good to go.